 Mange (demodex) in dogs and cats causes skin problems.
 Your pet's skin itches—mildly with localized infection and severely with generalized infection.
 Some pets scratch until they develop bacterial infections along with demodex infections.
 The hair falls out and bald spots develop.
 Bald patches, especially around the eyes, mouth, elbows, and front legs are common.
 The skin may be rough and dry and is referred to as lichenoid.
-A summary of mange symptoms in pets are as follows:
+A summary of mange symptoms in dogs are as follows:

 There are three forms of mange (demodex), and signs and symptoms depend upon which form your pet develops: